The Queen has paid tribute to one of the Royal Navy's largest warships at a decommissioning ceremony in Plymouth.

-She will be assuming the role of NATO flagship in the Mediterranean for the remainder of the year; her proud Captain, Rober Pedre said:
+During her final deployment as a Royal Navy vessel, she assumed the role of NATO flagship in the Mediterranean; proud Captain, Rober Pedre said:

 HMS Ocean was launched on 11 October, and was subsequently named at Barrow by Her Majesty the Queen in 1998.